ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 ### Higher Speed Operation

-`AVR-EB-Stepper-fw2.X` previously stored the commanded speed as a 16-bit value, limiting the maximum step rate.
-The firmware now uses 32-bit fixed-point arithmetic for speed calculations.
-Update your application to use the new `DEGPS_TO_U32`, `U32_TO_DEGPS` and `SPEED_LIMIT` macros when specifying motion profiles.
+`AVR-EB-Stepper-fw2.X` stores the commanded speed as a 16-bit value, limiting the maximum step rate.

 ## Related Documentation